douglasgreen/outlines/society/philosophy/philosophers/modern-philosophers.en.md

 ### Key Areas of Focus

-John R. Searle is an American philosopher best known for his work in the following areas[3]:
+John R. Searle is an American philosopher best known for his work in the following areas:

 -   Philosophy of language, especially speech act theory
 -   Philosophy of mind